Roman-Simone/CLIMBER_RECOGNIZER/README.md

 ## Running the project

 The project can be runned in two different ways:
-- through the GUI
+- through the GUI:

+    > [!WARNING]
-    ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library.
+    > This part works properly with python 3.10 with other python versions there may be problems with tkinter library.

     ```BASH
     python main.py     // It works properly with python 3.10 with other python versions there may be problems with tkinter library.